 • judgment and psycho-physiological responses under extreme stress.

-Most of the faculty members hold doctoral degrees in psychology, medicine, and law.
-Some have authored leading textbooks in their fields.
+Most of the faculty are medical doctors or hold PhDs in specialized disciplines of psychology and some have authored the leading textbooks in their fields.
 A few have worked closely with law enforcement and/or the military in the past, but "some will be adapting their findings on human behavior to a law enforcement context for the first time," Lewinski said.

-As course coordinator, as well as a presenter, it will be his job to assure that "all information is conveyed in terms that are understandable and have practical application for the attendees seeking certification."
+As course coordinator, as well as a presenter himself, it will be his job, he said, to assure that "all information is conveyed in terms that are understandable and have practical application for the attendees seeking certification."
 Question-and-answer opportunities will supplement the formal instruction.

 "Without this training, it is highly likely that pivotal truths related to human performance will be misinterpreted or missed entirely in high-profile cases where the stakes are life-changing."